Pick your city break destination

 Just an hour and a half's drive north-east of Edinburgh and Glasgow, Dundee makes the most of its waterfront location beside the River Tay.
-Soon to be home to the V&A Dundee, opening 15 September 2018, the city is a cultural hotspot with a fun, friendly vibe.
+Home to the fascinating V&A Dundee, Scotland's first design museum, the city is a cultural hotspot with a fun, friendly vibe.
 It's also a great spot for families with plenty to keep little minds busy.
 Why not uncover some of Dundee's hidden gems and secret spots whilst you're exploring?

 An hour north of the central cities, Perth is known as the Fair City - thanks to its stunning setting on the banks of the River Tay, with looming hills all around.
 Stay in an excellent hotel and explore the shops, galleries and cafés before taking advantage of the location - its on the doorstep of Highland Perthshire, home to Royal palaces, adventure sports and beautiful landscapes.
 Why not explore some of Perth's top-rated hidden gems to learn more about the city?

 It might be our most northerly city, but Inverness is still just 3-4 hours from Edinburgh and Glasgow.
 Plus, it's the Highland capital - so not only can you enjoy city culture but you can also easily visit Loch Ness, drive the North Coast 500, or watch for dolphins rising from the waters of the Moray Firth.